 HMO Provider Network Disclaimer

-Your primary care physician (PCP) will coordinate all your health care.
-You may select a pediatrician, internist, family or general practitioner listed in this on-line directory.
-You may choose a personal PCP for each member of your family, or you may select the same one for the entire family.
+Your primary care provider (PCP) will coordinate all your health care.
+You can choose a pediatrician, internist, family or general practitioner listed in our on-line directory.
+You can choose a personal PCP for each member of your family, or you can doctor the same one for the entire family.

 Limited Provider Networks